spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Mincer HH, Harris EF, Berryman HE (1993)**
-The A.B.F.O. study of third molar development and its use as an estimator of chronological age. *Journal of Forensic Sciences,* 38:379-390.
+The A.B.F.O. study of third molar development and its use as an estimator of chronological age. *Journal of Forensic Sciences* 38:379-390.

 * *Purpose:*  Age estimation for American Whites and Blacks by scoring third molar development radiographically using the eight-grade classification system by Demirjian et al. (1973).
 * *Sample:*  n = 823, males (46%) and females (54%) between the ages of 14 and 24 years from across the United States and Canada.
 The sample consisted of white (80%), Black (19%), and “other” (1%).